julie-ng/azure-pipelines-templates/README.md

 ## Templates

+_Note: `@templates` suffix always refers to repository name from setup as described above._

 ## `steps/set-custom-variable.yml`

 Sometimes it's helpful to set a custom variable `at runtime` based on output.
 For example, you need project version or the git commit of the build.
 This task encapsulates the clunky `##vso[task.setvariable…]` syntax for you.